Pullusb/Auto-cursor/README.md

 <br /><br /><br /><br /><br /><br />

 ---
-Demo where you can see the problem of drawing multiple animated frames on parented layers when cursor isn't moving.
+Demo where you can see the problem of drawing multiple animated frames on parented layers when cursor isn't replaced (manually or automatically).

 ![drawing_depth_example](https://github.com/Pullusb/images_repo/raw/master/AC_drawing_depth_example.gif)